wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 ## Learn More!

-* To learn how to use point tags for maintenance windows, see [this KB article](https://help.wavefront.com/hc/en-us/articles/360058003411-How-to-Use-Point-Tags-for-Maintenance-Windows)
+* For more examples with point tags for maintenance windows, see [this KB article](https://help.wavefront.com/hc/en-us/articles/360058003411-How-to-Use-Point-Tags-for-Maintenance-Windows)